I often worked with images while preparing a technical article for 2DayGeek.

 $ sudo dnf install -y ImageMagick ImageMagick-devel

-For Debian/Ubuntu systems, use the apt command or apt-get command to install ImageMagick.
+For Debian/Ubuntu systems, use the apt command to install ImageMagick:

-$ sudo apt-get update $ sudo apt-get install imagemagick
+$ sudo apt update $ sudo apt install ImageMagick

 $ sudo zypper install -y ImageMagick